-As your statements become more detailed, our registry will enable comparison, year on year progression, by sector, by country of operation and country of origin.
+As your statements become more detailed, our register will enable comparison, year on year progression, by sector, by country of operation and country of origin.

 Companies use this service to